-PIVOT POINT CLASSROOMS
+PIVOT POINT FAMILY GROWTH CENTRES

-CHEK ABC has a contract with Pivot Point classrooms for students whose parents choose to have services provided through them.
-Pivot Point and their instructors deliver the SPED program at one of their many centers.
-The CHEK ABC consultant oversees the program, writes the Report Card, IEP and orders resources.
+CHEK ABC has a contract with Pivot Point for students whose parents choose to have services provided through them.
+Pivot Point and their instructors deliver the SPED program at one of their many learning centers.
+The CHEK ABC special education teacher oversees the program, writes the Report Card, IEP and orders resources.

-CHEK ABC supports these students by:
+CHEK ABC supports SPED students by: